-COO and Vice President of Compass SkyView Hotel, Supranee Sachdev boldly sets her own course, chartering a thrilling path to success in global hospitality.
+COO and Vice President of Compass SkyView Hotel, Supranee Sachdev boldly sets her own course.

 Quick-minded business professional and multitasking family woman are just a few ways to describe Supranee Sachdev, one of the driving forces behind Sukhumvit’s latest trendy luxury accommodation, Compass SkyView Hotel.

 Although hospitality was not her first career choice, as she majored in Computer Science and Psychology at Western Illinois University in the U.S., Supranee has settled in her role comfortably and is making waves in the local hospitality scene with the innovative high-rise property.